ProvisionGenie/ProvisionGenie/Docs/docs/corecomponents/logicapps.md

 1. The Logic Apps is triggered from a HTTP request, for example as a child logic app
 2. The request body is parsed to extract the required information
 3. 2 variables are initialized:
-   1. `TeamId`: the id of the team to which the welcome package should be added
+   1. `TeamId`: the ID of the team to which the welcome package should be added
    2. `Owner`: the owner of the team (UPN)
 4. A HTTP request lists the channels in the team
 5. The channel info is parsed